-Total cash and investment balances held by our foreign subsidiaries of \$1,366,000 as of October 31, 2015 were lower than the October 31, 2014 balances of \$1,376,000.
+Total cash and investment balances held by our foreign subsidiaries of \$1,453,000 as of October 31, 2016 were higher than the October 31, 2015 balances of \$1,366,000.
 See further discussion in "Foreign Operations" above.

-On December 4, 2014, we signed a fourth amendment to our credit agreement with BMO Harris, to extend the term to December 4, 2019.
-The new agreement provides for a \$25,000,000 unsecured revolving credit agreement, including a maximum of \$5,000,000 for foreign letters of credit.
-The remaining terms are substantially unchanged from our previous agreement with BMO Harris, including the provision that we may select a variable rate based on either the BMO Harris prime rate or a LIBOR-based rate, plus a margin which varies depending on our debt to earnings ratio, or a fixed rate as agreed between us and BMO Harris.
-At October 31, 2015, the variable rates would have been 3.25% for the BMO Harris prime-based rate or 1.32% for the LIBOR-based rate.
+We have a \$25,000,000 unsecured revolving credit agreement with BMO Harris which expires on December 4, 2019.
+The agreement also provides for a maximum of \$5,000,000 for foreign letters of credit.
+Under the agreement we may select a variable interest rate based on either the BMO Harris prime rate or a LIBOR-based rate, plus a margin which varies depending on our debt to earnings ratio, or a fixed rate as agreed between us and BMO Harris.
+At October 31, 2016, the variable rates would have been 3.50% for the BMO Harris prime-based rate or 1.88% for the LIBOR-based rate.
 The credit agreement contains restrictive covenants that, among other things and under various conditions, limit our ability to incur additional indebtedness or to dispose of assets.
 The agreement also requires us to maintain a minimum fixed coverage ratio and a minimum consolidated net worth.
-We did not borrow under the credit agreement during the three months ended October 31, 2015 and 2014, and we were in compliance with its covenants.
+We did not borrow under the credit agreement during the three months ended October 31, 2016 and 2015, and we were in compliance with its covenants.

-As of October 31, 2015, we had remaining authority to repurchase 305,361 shares of Common Stock under a repurchase plan approved by our Board of Directors.
+As of October 31, 2016, we had remaining authority to repurchase 301,837 shares of Common Stock under a repurchase plan approved by our Board of Directors.
 These repurchases may be made on the open market (pursuant to Rule 10b5-1 plans or otherwise) or in negotiated transactions.
 The timing and amount of shares repurchased will be determined by our management.

 We believe that cash flow from operations, availability under our revolving credit facility, current cash and investment balances and our ability to obtain other financing, if necessary, will provide adequate cash funds for foreseeable working capital needs, capital expenditures at existing facilities, dividend payments and debt service obligations for at least the next 12 months.
-Our cash requirements are subject to change as business conditions warrant and opportunities arise.
-We expect to significantly increase expenditures for advertising and trade promotions in the second half of fiscal 2016.
+We plan to continue promoting our Cat's Pride Fresh & Light Ultimate Care lightweight scoopable litter during fiscal 2017 and we expect advertising costs to be higher than in fiscal year 2016.
+We also anticipate that our capital expenditures will increase in fiscal 2017.
+Part of the increase will be for the implementation of an enterprise resource planning software.
+We do not anticipate that these increased expenditures will dramatically impact our cash position; however our cash requirements are subject to change as business conditions warrant and opportunities arise.
 We continually evaluate our liquidity position and anticipated cash needs, as well as the financing options available to obtain additional cash reserves.
 Our ability to fund operations, to make planned capital expenditures, to make scheduled debt payments and to remain in compliance with all financial covenants under debt agreements, including, but not limited to, the current credit agreement, depends on our future operating performance, which, in turn, is subject to prevailing economic conditions and to financial, business and other factors.
 The timing and size of any new business ventures or acquisitions that we complete may also impact our cash requirements.

-The tables in the following subsection summarize our contractual obligations and commercial commitments (in thousands) as of October 31, 2015 for the time-frames indicated.
+The tables in the following subsection summarize our contractual obligations and commercial commitments (in thousands) as of October 31, 2016 for the time-frames indicated.